Primary mediastinal B-cell lymphoma: Pathophysiology

-PMLBCL arises from a putative thymic peripheral B cell.
+PMBCL arises from a putative thymic peripheral B cell.
 It has several distinctive biological features.
-Molecular analysis shows that PMLBCL is distinct from other types of diffuse large B-cell lymphomas (DLBCL).
+Molecular analysis shows that PMBCL is distinct from other types of diffuse large B-cell lymphomas (DLBCL).
 MAL gene expression is seen in 70%, unlike other diffuse large B-cell lymphomas.
 Gene expression profiling shows considerable variance from other DLBCLs and similarity to Hodgkin disease.

-PMLBCL is CD20 positive, expresses pan-B markers including CD79a, and has clonal immunoglobulin gene rearrangements and mRNA but paradoxically does not express cytoplasmic or cell surface immunoglobulin.
+PMBCL is CD20 positive, expresses pan-B markers including CD79a, and has clonal immunoglobulin gene rearrangements and mRNA but paradoxically does not express cytoplasmic or cell surface immunoglobulin.

-Clinically, PMLBCL is unusual in several respects.
-Despite 80% PMLBCL being stage I or II, the presenting anterior mediastinal mass is often over 10 cm and is locally invasive of lung, chest wall, pleura, and pericardium.
-At initial presentation, PMLBCL is usually confined to mediastinum, but its bulk, rather than additional adenopathy, can sometimes be palpated at the low neck.
+Clinically, PMBCL is unusual in several respects.
+Despite 80% PMBCL being stage I or II, the presenting anterior mediastinal mass is often over 10 cm and is locally invasive of lung, chest wall, pleura, and pericardium.
+At initial presentation, PMBCL is usually confined to mediastinum, but its bulk, rather than additional adenopathy, can sometimes be palpated at the low neck.
 Increased LDH is seen in approximately 75%, but unlike other large cell lymphomas, no increase in beta-2 microglobulin is seen even when bulky which may relate to defective major histocompatibility complex expression.